 ‘Tis the Season for Love (2015) Hallmark TV Film Review

 In this quaint story, we meet small-town-girl turned New York Off-Broadway star Beth (Sarah Lancaster).
-When her latest play ends early, and her life (complete with a place on her bestie’s couch) is anything but how she imagined Beth is gifted ticket by that best friend to return to her hometown over Christmas.
+When her latest play ends early, and her life (complete with a place on her bestie’s couch) is anything but how she imagines Beth is gifted ticket to return to her hometown over Christmas.
 Once home with the mother who raised her singlehandedly, Beth is awash in memories.
-Memories of the things she did with her best friends - including ex Barry (Andrew Francis) and his friend, Dean (Brendan Penny), in high school.
+Memories of the things she did with her best friends, including ex Barry (Andrew Francis) and his friend, Dean (Brendan Penny), in high school.

-I was really impressed with this film.
+I’m really impressed with this film.
 It may be the first of Hallmark’s 2015 Countdown to Christmas, but it should by no means be looped into a marginal standing.
 Penned by Nina Weinman (Lucky in Love), the script for this is really very inventive.
 The concept follows a similar path as say, Nicholas Cage’s Family Man or any of the countless other films that take this tract (including several of Hallmark’s), but this one doesn’t stay in an alternate universe pattern, which I much preferred.
 Instead the story gives us, and more importantly, its heroine glimpses of what might have been – what could still be.

 Considering the 15+ originals set to premiere this season (between Hallmark Channel and their sister network, Hallmark Movies and Mysteries), this is only the first in a string of what I’m willing to wager will be some amazing and appropriately festive TV programming coming our way.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you to anyone who makes a purchase through these links.
 Read the disclosure page for details.)